A Survey on Visual Transformer: Vision Transformer

 \subsubsection{Pose Estimation}

-Human and hand pose estimation is a topic that has attracted significant interest from the research community.
+Human pose and hand pose estimation are foundational topics that have attracted significant interest from the research community.
 Articulated pose estimation is akin to a structured prediction task, aiming to predict the joint coordinates or mesh vertices from input RGB/D images.
-Here we discuss some methods~\cite{huang2020hand,huang2020hot,lin2020end,transpose} that explore how to utilize transformer for modeling the global structure information of human pose.
+Here we discuss some methods~\cite{huang2020hand,huang2020hot,lin2020end,transpose} that explore how to utilize transformer for modeling the global structure information of human poses and hand poses.

-Huang~\etal~\cite{huang2020hand} proposed a transformer based network for 3D hand pose estimation from point sets.
+\textbf{Transformer for Hand Pose Estimation.} Huang~\etal~\cite{huang2020hand} proposed a transformer based network for 3D hand pose estimation from point sets.
 The encoder first utilizes a PointNet~\cite{qi2017pointnet} to extract point-wise features from input point clouds and then adopts standard multi-head self-attention module to produce embeddings.
 In order to expose more global pose-related information to the decoder, a feature extractor such as PointNet++~\cite{qi2017pointnet++} is used to extract hand joint-wise features, which are then fed into the decoder as positional encodings.
 Similarly, Huang~\etal~\cite{huang2020hot} proposed HOT-Net (short for hand-object transformer network) for 3D hand-object pose estimation.
 Unlike the preceding method which employs transformer to directly predict 3D hand pose from input point clouds, HOT-Net uses a ResNet to generate initial 2D hand-object pose and then feeds it into a transformer to predict the 3D hand-object pose.
 A spectral graph convolution network is therefore used to extract input embeddings for the encoder.
+Hampali~\etal~\cite{hampali2021handsformer} proposed to estimate the 3D poses of two hands given a single color image.
+Specifically, appearance and spatial encodings of a set of potential 2D locations for the joints of both hands were inputted to a transformer, and the attention mechanisms were used to sort out the correct configuration of the joints and outputted the 3D poses of both hands.